-A study in 2020 for the U.S. China Economic and Security Commission suggests that BITTT, previously an organization under CLTC, is now subordinated to the PLASSF Space Systems Department.83 This is supported by the fact that Dong Guangliang [董光亮], a senior engineer who sits on a panel of space experts convened by the CMC S&T Committee [中央军委科技委航天领 域专家委员会], was identified as the director of BITTT in an article from November 2017.84
+A study in 2020 for the U.S. China Economic and Security Commission suggests that BITTT, previously an organization under CLTC, is now subordinated to the SSF SSD.83 This is supported by the fact that Dong Guangliang [董光亮], a senior engineer who sits on a panel of space experts convened by the CMC S&T Committee, was identified as the director of BITTT in an article from November 2017.84 served as a deputy chief designer of the Chang'e 4 and Mars exploration missions.
+According to information from 2016, BITTT is located in Beijing Space City [北京航天城] in Haidian District and employs over 500 people.
+It has more than ten subordinate laboratories and offers graduate programs and post-doctoral research positions to civilian as well as active-duty military personnel.85

 Dong previously served as the chief designer of the TT&C systems that supported the manned space program, phase three of the lunar exploration program, and the high-resolution earth observation system [高分].
-He also served as a deputy chief designer of the Chang'e 4 and Mars Exploration missions.
+He also